IsWladi/Learning-IT/web_astro/src/content/docs/containers/docker/examples/fastapi/task1/docker-fastapi-uv-basic.md

 ---
-title: "Docker with FastAPI learning tasks"
+title: "Docker with FastAPI (uv) basic setup"
-description: "Learn how to run a FastAPI app inside Docker containers"
+description: "Learn how to run with Docker an FastAPI app and use uv like package manager"
 ---

-## Task #1: Hello World FastAPI App with `uv` in a Docker Container
+## Hello World FastAPI App with `uv` in a Docker Container

 ### 🎯 Goal